vistadataproject/vistadataproject.github.io/demo/Problems.md

 ![](images/problems/management-client/problem-inactivate-mvdm2.jpeg)

-  The audits are visible on the problem details output
+  Double-click on the problem to trigger the ORQQPL DETAILS rpc and view the problem details output in the nodeVISTA client

    ![](images/problems/management-client/problem-inactivate-modal.jpg)